 Recently a friend asked me to help him figure out the proper size for a family room addition he was designing to expand his home a bit.
-He was looking for some “rules of thumb” that would guarantee a comfortable, “architecturally-correct” space – a short cut to good design, because lot of money was at stake and he didn’t want to do it wrong.
+He was looking for some “rules for better home design” that would guarantee a comfortable, “architecturally-correct” space – a short cut to good design, because lot of money was at stake and he didn’t want to do it wrong.

 Modest mansions owners want that, too, especially when the project is a small home or a significant room addition.
 So where do you find these short cuts?